balajich/reverse-proxy-spring-cloud-gateway-registry/README.md

 - Access rest api directly on instance1 : curl http://localhost:9090/
 - Access rest api directly on instance2 : curl http://localhost:9090/
 # Whats next?
-- Netflix components are currently under maintainence mode user should move to spring cloud supported components
+- Netflix component (Ribbon) is currently under maintenance mode user should move to Spring Cloud Loadbalancer
-- Currently, there are several applications using Netflix components for Dynamic Routing that the reason this tutorial explaning routing with these components
+- Currently, there are several applications using Netflix Ribbon for Dynamic Routing that the reason this tutorial explaining routing using Ribbon
+- Note Netflix eureka is not in maintenance  mode